Bouanga scores as AS Saint-Etienne shock Olympique Marseille | Goal.com

 Neyou's compatriot Harold Moukoudi was an unused substitute while Cote d'Ivoire's Jean-Philippe Krasso, Algeria's Ryad Boudebouz and Senegal's Assane Diousse were not listed for the showdown.

-For Marseille, Tunisia's Saif-Eddine Khaoui was an unused substitute with Cameroon's Simon Ngapandouetnbu and Comoros' Abdallah Ali Mohamed not considered for selection by the Phocaeans’ boss.
+For Marseille, Tunisia's Saif-Eddine Khaoui was an unused substitute along with Cameroon's Simon Ngapandouetnbu and Comoros' Abdallah Ali Mohamed, who was not considered for selection by the Phocaeans’ boss.

-Saint-Etienne who have now secured their first win away to Marseille since August 1979 now sit at the top of the French elite division log after winning all three games played so far in the 2020-21 campaign.
+Saint-Etienne, who have now secured their first win away to Marseille since August 1979, sit at the top of the French elite division log after winning all three games played so far in the 2020-21 campaign.

 They face Nantes on Sunday while Andre Villas-Boas' side will be seeking for redemption at home against Lille.